 Policy Agenda: Healthcare

-Over the past four years, the Patient Protection and Affordable Care Act (ACA) has provided healthcare to 24 million individuals who otherwise couldn’t access coverage, many of whom work for small employers or are themselves entrepreneurs.
-While we believe certain provisions of the ACA can and should be improved, repealing the ACA will eradicate hard-won benefits for America’s entrepreneurs, cause a rapid rise in healthcare costs and create tremendous economic instability.
+Over the past four years, the Patient Protection and Affordable Care Act (ACA) has provided healthcare to 24 million individuals who otherwise couldn’t access coverage, many of whom work for small employers or are themselves business owners and self-employed individuals.
+While we believe certain provisions of the ACA can and should be improved, repealing the ACA would eradicate hard-won benefits for America’s entrepreneurs, cause a rapid rise in healthcare costs and create tremendous economic instability.

 - Strengthening, not weakening, the current system of subsidies that has enabled many entrepreneurs to build their businesses without fear that they might lose their healthcare.